scullxbones/akka-persistence-mongo/README.md

 ## A MongoDB plugin for [akka-persistence](http://akka.io)

  * Only supports akka persistence version `2.3.x`.
-The `2.4.x` series is unsupported for now, but is a priority
+The `2.4.x` series is unsupported for now, but is under development.
  * Three projects, a core and two driver implementations.
 To use you must pull jars for *only one* of the drivers.
 Common will be pulled in as a transitive dependency:
    * common provides integration with Akka persistence, implementing the plugin API
    * casbah provides an implementation against the casbah driver